unifiedjs/unifiedjs.github.io/doc/learn/remove-node.md

 ---
+authorGithub: wooorm
+authorTwitter: wooorm
+author: Titus Wormer
+description: How to remove nodes in any unist tree
 group: recipe
 index: 7
-title: Remove a node
-description: How to remove nodes in any unist tree
+modified: 2024-08-02
+published: 2020-06-15
 tags:
+  - delete
   - node
-  - tree
   - remove
-  - delete
   - traverse
+  - tree
   - walk
-author: Titus Wormer
-authorTwitter: wooorm
-authorGithub: wooorm
-published: 2020-06-15
-modified: 2020-06-15
+title: Remove a node
 ---

 ## How to remove a node

 Once you have found the node(s) you want to remove (see [tree traversal][tree-traversal]), you can remove them.

 ### Contents